 NIH Alzheimer's Research Summits are key strategic planning meetings tied to the implementation of the first goal of the National Plan to Address Alzheimer's Disease: to effectively treat and prevent Alzheimer's disease by 2025.
 They bring together a multi-stakeholder community including government, industry, academia, private foundation, and patient advocacy groups, to further integrated, translational Alzheimer’s research.
 The goal is to accelerate the development of effective, disease-modifying, and palliative therapies for the cognitive as well as neuropsychiatric symptoms of Alzheimer's disease.

 The 2012, 2015, and 2018 Alzheimer’s Research Summits identified gaps and opportunities that served, following review by relevant Institute and Departmental advisory councils, as the basis for developing research milestones.
 These milestones detail specific steps and success criteria for the NIH and other stakeholders toward the development of effective treatment and prevention for Alzheimer’s.
 The milestones span the entire Alzheimer’s research landscape including basic, translational, clinical, and health services research and serve as the basis for the development of the NIH Alzheimer's Disease Bypass Budget.

-The 2021 Summit will build on the foundation laid through the work of the previous summit participants.
-Over the course of the Summit, a global audience of researchers and the public will have an opportunity to contribute individually to the discussions through multiple open forum sessions.
+The 2021 Summit built on the foundation laid through the work of the previous summit participants.
+Over the course of the Summit, a global audience of researchers and the public had an opportunity to contribute individually to the discussions through multiple open forum sessions.

 Summit Format and Schedule

-The program is organized around seven major themes/sessions:
+The program was organized around seven major themes/sessions: